 There’s a headphone jack and SD card slot located to the left-hand side if you want to expand the laptop’s 16GB of internal flash storage and 2GB of ram onboard.
 Google also throws in 100GB of Google Drive storage for two years.
 Not bad for £229, then, I’m sure you’ll agree.

 There’s also built-in dual-band wi-fi, a VGA camera and an ambient light sensor above the screen, plus Bluetooth built-in.
 The speakers are located at the bottom and are decent enough.

 So should you buy a Chromebook?
 Well, that depends.
 If the question is whether you should buy the new Samsung Series 3 Chromebook over the other Chromebooks on the market, then I’d wholeheartedly say yes.
 It’s portable, silent and definitely value for money.

 If you’re still scratching your head over the need for an internet connection at this point in the review (though a lot of key apps do work offline), then you definitely won’t be interested in buying a Chromebook.
 And that’s a shame because if you embrace what’s on offer, the new Chromebook could be the ideal laptop you’ve been looking for.

 But, and it’s a big but, it entirely depends on whether you can accept the obvious flaws of the Chromebook ethos and if the positives outweigh the negatives.
 It certainly isn’t for ‘everyone’ as Google boldly claims.
 Nevertheless, for just £229, it’ll definitely be right for some.

-Adam Vjestica is a freelance writer and the Editor-in-Chief of Awesome Games, an independent UK gaming blog providing news, reviews, previews, and articles on all things gaming.
-You can follow Adam on Twitter as @AdamVj23.
+Adam Vjestica is a freelance writer and the Editor-in-Chief of Sumonix, a big-bellied video games website full of features, reviews and full-fat gaming.
+You can follow Adam on Twitter at @ItsMrProducts.